mjpcomp/365-MigrateOneDrive-ShareGate/README.md

 #### DestinationSpoAdminUpn `<String>`

 The upn of the SharePoint Online Administrator of the destination tenant.
-This parameter is mandotory when you are not using the parameter `DestinationCredential`.
+This parameter is mandatory when you are not using the parameter `DestinationCredential`.

 Description | Value
 -- | --